mendix/docs/content/developerportal/operate/datadog-metrics.md

 * jmx – metrics from the Mendix runtime
 * jvm – metrics from the Java virtual machine in which the Mendix runtime runs (see the Datadog [Java Runtime Metrics](https://docs.datadoghq.com/tracing/runtime_metrics/java/) documentation)
 * postgresql – database metrics specific to PostgreSQL databases (see the Datadog [Postgres](https://docs.datadoghq.com/integrations/postgres/) documentation)
-* synthetics – metrics specifically labelled as coming from tests (see the Datadog documentation [Synthetics](https://docs.datadoghq.com/synthetics/))
+* system – metrics from the base system running on the platform or PaaS (see the Datadog documentation [System Check](https://docs.datadoghq.com/integrations/system/)) — Mendix only supplies system.proc information as platform limitations render the other information inaccurate

-* system – metrics from the base system running on the platform or PaaS (see the Datadog documentation [System Check](https://docs.datadoghq.com/integrations/system/))
+Datadog also has a *synthetics* namespace where you can send metrics specifically labelled as coming from tests (see the Datadog documentation [Synthetics](https://docs.datadoghq.com/synthetics/)), but the Mendix agent does not create metrics for this.

 #### 2.1.2 Useful Metrics for Mendix Apps